brzozka/PhaserTest/README.md

 # PhaserTest
-trying out game dev in phaser
+trying out game dev in phaser and reminding myself how to work with git